parvejmia9/TypingTutor/README.md

 # TypingTutor
-Here MYsql is the project folder.
+Here JavaMySQL is the project folder.
- You can read the attached pdf to know the functionality of my project.
+ You can read the attached pdf to learn the functionality of my project.